What Are Independent Clauses?

 I changed my mind ,

-Please note that coordinating conjunctions can sometimes function as subordinating conjunctions.
-Look at the following examples:
+Keep in mind that coordinating conjunctions can sometimes function as subordinating conjunctions.
+For example:

 I really like riding a bike